Beadnell on the Northumbrian coast was once a small fishing and lime producing village on the Northumberland coast.

 Today these smoky, smelly traditional occupations are long gone.
 And it is been transformed into a popular holiday spot.

 The beautiful sheltered sandy bay is perfect for kitesurfing, windsurfing, sailing and scuba diving.

-The National Trust Rangers and volunteers supervise the Long Nanny shorebird nesting site, each year to ensure that holidaymakers don't disturb the breeding terns and plovers.
+Each year, the National Trust Rangers and volunteers supervise the Long Nanny shorebird nesting site to ensure that holidaymakers don't disturb the breeding terns and plovers.
 During this period, a section of beach is closed to walkers and the path is diverted over the dunes.
 This was the viewpoint for this view, looking straight out into to North Sea on a gorgeous summer's day.

-This painting would made a great group with my other paintings of the same subject, "Beadnell Bay Waves " and "Beadnell Bay Ripples".
+This painting would made a great group with my other paintings of the same subject, "Beadnell Bay Incoming Tide" and "Beadnell Bay Ripples".

 This painting was created using Artist's acrylic paints on a canvasboard.

 The painted image is 30 by 40 cm.
 It is ready to hang and framed in a bespoke "double" frame, making the the outer dimensions of the framed work 45 by 55.5 cm.